nineoclocksomewhere/laravel-retriever/README.md

 $value = retriever()->get('my_vendor::colors');
 ```

-### Defaults
+### Arguments

-A second argument can be provided to the _get_ call to define as a default return value when no cache value was found.
+A second argument to the _get_ call can be provided as an array of arguments that will be passed to the cache closure.

 ### Short